Ahmad-Bin-Rashid/Listify/README.md

-# A simple To-Do List built in Vanilla js
+# A simple To-Do List built in Vite Vanilla-js